zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

     <__mp_main__.Magnifier object at 0x7f3702d168f0>
 ```

-`Server.create` sets the ref count to 0 only if the entry does not exist;
-otherwise it's left untouched ([Server], lines 117-118).
-The rational is simple: if the object is already being targeted (by one or more proxies), it already has a positive ref count.
-Now another proxy is going to target the same object, we must not reset the existing ref count, and should just increment it by 1 for the new proxy.

-Do we have to increment the ref count in the server?
-Can we leave this task to the user (the requester in other processes)?
+This clearly shows that the two proxies, `mag2` and `mag2_another`, reference the same remote object, which has a ref count of 2.

+Now we can ask this question: can we leave the work of "incref" to the user, that is, the server initializes the refcount to 0 or leaves it as is?

-No. Consider this scenario in the example above:
+The answer is "No".
+Consider this scenario in the example above:

 Suppose in thread A we call `manager.Mag(2)` to get a proxy to use.
 Then in thread B we call `manager.Mag(2)` to get another proxy for unrelated use.
-The server gets a `Magnifier` object but it's the same one that thread A is using, with a ref count 1,
+The server gets a `Magnifier` object but it's the same one that thread A is using, with a ref count 1.
-Imagine, just as the server is sending back message to B's call without touching the ref count,
+Imagine, just as the server is sending a response to B without touching the ref count,
-the proxy in thread A is deleted, which requests server to dec the ref count, which drops to 0, and the `Magnifier` object in the server is deleted.
+the proxy in thread A is deleted, which requests the server to dec the ref count, causing it to drop to 0, hence the `Magnifier` object in the server is deleted.
-When thread B receives server response, it will create a proxy pointing to a remote object that has just disappeared.
+When thread B receives the server's response with address info of the remote object, it will create a proxy, pointing to a remote object that has just disappeared.

-In conclusion, the call to `incref` in the server ([Server], line 120) is necessary.
+This scenario makes the point that the call to `incref` in the server ([Server], line 120) is necessary.
 The server must hold a spot for the proxy before the proxy object comes into being.

 Now that the server has got the ref count right, why do we inc, and then dec, on the user side?

 For one thing, a new proxy may be created for an existing remote object without the server's knowledge.
 This happens when a proxy is passed to another process, increasing the remote object's usership by 1.
-In concept, it feels right that whenever a proxy object is created, the target remote object gets one more ref count, hence the `incref` call in `BaseProxy.__init__` ([BaseProxy], lines 12-13).
+In concept, it feels right that whenever a proxy object is created, the target object gets one more ref count, hence the `incref` call in `BaseProxy.__init__` ([BaseProxy], lines 12-13).
 This explains the countering `decref` after the proxy's creation ([BaseManager], lines 52-53).

-The need of locking during object creation and ref count modification in the server ([Server], lines 91-118, 124-139, 147-155) may be explained in smilar scenarios, where multiple threads in the server are trying to work on the same object.
+The need of locking during object creation and ref count modification in the server ([Server], lines 91-118, 124-139, 147-155) can be explained with similar scenarios, where multiple threads in the server are trying to work on the same object.

 `BaseProxy._incref` is called only once in the lifetime of a proxy object.
 At the end of this method, a finalizer is created for this object ([BaseProxy], lines 68-73).
 The finalizer is invoked when the object is garbage collected.
 (For a reference on such finalizers, see [this blog post](https://zpz.github.io/blog/guaranteed-finalization-without-context-manager/).)
-The finalizer calls `BaseProxy._decref`, which requests the server to dec the ref count of its target object.
-In `Server.decref`, if the ref count of an object drops to 0, it makes sure the object is garbage collected ([Server], lines 157-167).
+The finalizer calls `BaseProxy._decref`, which requests the server to dec the ref count of the proxy's target object.
+In `Server.decref`, if the ref count drops to 0, it removes the object from its dict cache, `id_to_obj` ([Server], lines 157-167).
+Often, this removal causes the server-side object to become dangling, and is subsequently garbage collected.

 ### Returning a proxy

-Calling a proxy method to return another proxy primarily entails a call to `BaseProxy._callmethod`.
-The following happens in order:
+Calling a "remote method" via a proxy primarily entails a call to `BaseProxy._callmethod`.
+When the call returns a new proxy (as opposed to any "regular" Python value), the following happens in order:

-1. The proxy connects to the server and sends its request ([BaseProxy], lines 29-38, which is handled by `Server.serve_client` ([Server], lines 20-51).
+1. The proxy connects to the server and sends a request ([BaseProxy], lines 29-51), which is handled by `Server.serve_client` ([Server], lines 20-51).
 2. A new proxy object is created based on the response from the server ([BaseProxy], lines 43-49).
-3. Make a request to the server to call its `decref` on the target object of the proxy ([BaseProxy], lines 50-51).
+3. A request is made to the server to call its `decref` on the target object of the new proxy ([BaseProxy], lines 50-51).

 Steps 2 and 3 are very similar to the steps 2 and 3 in the "creating a proxy" case.
-The only difference is that, when creating a proxy, the steps 2 and 3 happen in the manager, whereas when returning a proxy, the steps 2 and 3 happen in a proxy object.
+The only difference is that, when creating a proxy, these steps happen in the manager, whereas when returning a proxy, these steps happen in a proxy object.

 The difference in step 1 of the two cases is on the server side.
 In `Server.serve_client`, after we have called the requested method on the target object
 ([Server], lines 21-41), we check whether this method should return a proxy
-([Server], lines 45).
-Note that `gettypeid` is the by-now-familiar `method_to_typeid`, and `typeid` is a registered `typeid` as indicated in `method_to_typeid`.
-If `typeid` is not `None`, we call `Server.create` ([Server], lines 46-49).
-Note that in this call, the result, `res`, of the request function is passed to `create` as the sole parameter after the connection object and `typeid`.
+([Server], lines 45-46).
+Note that `gettypeid` is the by-now-familiar `method_to_typeid`, which is a dict mapping method name to registered `typeid`.
+If `typeid` is not `None`, we call `Server.create` ([Server], lines 46-49) to get proxy info.
+Note that the result (`res`) of the requested method is passed to `create` as the sole parameter after the connection object and `typeid`.
 The makes for some different situations compared to when `Server.create` is called by the manager.

-Specifically ([Server], lines 95-101), if the `callable` for the registered class represented by `typeid` is `None`, then `res` becomes the remote object.
+Specifically ([Server], lines 95-101), if the `callable` for the registered class represented by `typeid` is `None`, then `res` becomes the remote object "as is".
-On the other hand, if `callable` is not `None`, it is called with `res` as the sole, positional argument.
+On the other hand, if `callable` is not `None`, it is called with `res` as the sole, positional argument, and the output of that becomes the remote object.
 Let's drive this home with an example.

 ```python
 # clone.py